zjb1001/network_roadmap/ch-03/network_protocols.md

 - No guarantee of delivery, ordering, or duplicate protection
 - Suitable for real-time applications

+Practical Example: See `tcp_udp_analyzer.py` for TCP and UDP packet capture and analysis.

 ## 4. ICMP (Internet Control Message Protocol)

 ICMP is used by network devices to send error messages and operational information.